Schadre/AmazonReplica/README.md

 - Password
 - Forgot Password

-Reacted the sign in page with the following and added the logo.
+Recreated the sign in page with the following and added the logo.